-Top curiosities or details that you didn’t know about Canada.
+Top curiosities if you live or want to make your life in Calgary that you didn’t know about Canada.
 It is known that all countries have different cultures, traditions and ways of life that characterize them, however, that are indigenous customs often does not take away the strange.

 Below we will show you a couple of strange, curious and even interesting facts about one of the largest countries in America: Canada.

 Although the winter season in Canada covers around 6 months (from the beginning of November to the end of March), this country has a characteristic cold weather throughout the year (most of all for a Latino).
 December and February tend to be the strongest months of the year.
 This, due to the recurring snowfall and winds that make the cold feel much more in people, due to body heat and exposure to the weather.

 In general, during the day temperatures lower than 0º C are reached, and during the night even lower.
 It is estimated that an average day snow and wind factor, can make the temperature feel like -30 ºC for the human, even if in fact it is not so low.
 If we see it from a simple point of view, one could say that Canada is an industrial freezer.
 If we start from the fact that a refrigerator is normally at 4 ºC, and its respective freezer at -18 ºC, we can conclude that this country is even colder than a freezer!